Central Bosnia Canton: Geography

-It is located in the center of the country, to the west of Sarajevo.
+It is in the country's center, west of Sarajevo.
 The center of canton government is Travnik.

 Municipalities

 The canton is split into the municipalities of Bugojno, Busovača, Dobretići, Donji Vakuf, Fojnica, Gornji Vakuf-Uskoplje, Jajce, Kiseljak, Kreševo, Novi Travnik, Travnik, Vitez.
 The region reports a GDP equitable with the average of Bosnia and Herzegovina more broadly.
-The region has historically benefitted from agriculture and trade, as well as mineral deposits.
+The region has historically benefitted from and economically relied on agriculture, trade, as well as mineral deposits.
 The Central Bosnia Canton is the fifth largest of ten and its share of the national population is slightly below average.

-In April of 2022, the United Nations' Office for Disaster Risk Reduction recognised the region in a climate resilience initiative.
+In April 2022, the United Nations Office for Disaster Risk Reduction recognized the region in a climate resilience initiative.

 Demographics

-Of the ten cantons comprising the Federation of Bosnia Herzegovina, Central Bosnia Canton and Herzegovina-Neretva Canton are the only ones in which neither Bosniaks nor Croats form an absolute majority.
+Of the ten cantons comprising the Federation of Bosnia Herzegovina, Central Bosnia Canton and Herzegovina-Neretva Canton are the only ones in which neither the Bosniaks nor Croats form an absolute majority.
 There are thus special legislative procedures for the protection of the constituent ethnic groups.
-Bosniaks form a majority in the municipalities of Bugojno, Jajce, Donji Vakuf, Fojnica, Gornji Vakuf-Uskoplje, Novi Travnik and Travnik.
-Croats form a majority in the municipalities of Busovača, Dobretići, Kreševo, Kiseljak and Vitez.
+The Bosniaks form a majority in the municipalities of Bugojno, Jajce, Donji Vakuf, Fojnica, Gornji Vakuf-Uskoplje, Novi Travnik and Travnik.
+The Croats form a majority in the municipalities of Busovača, Dobretići, Kreševo, Kiseljak and Vitez.